-Kastama is a city name found in the archives of Hattusa.
-In KUB XVII 21 II, it appears in a named list of towns devastated by the Gasagas under Arnuwanda, towards the middle of the 2nd millennium BC: "Nerik, Hursama, Kastama, Serissa, Himuwa, Takkasta, Kammama, Zalpuwa, Kapiruha, Hurma, Dankusna, Tapasawa, Tarukka, Ilaluha, Zihhana, Sippiduwa, Washaya and Patalliya".
+Kastama is a toponym found in the archives of Hattusa.
+In KUB XVII 21 II, it appears in a list of towns devastated by the Gasagas under Arnuwanda, towards the middle of the 2nd millennium BC: "Nerik, Hursama, Kastama, Serissa, Himuwa, Takkasta, Kammama, Zalpuwa, Kapiruha, Hurma, Dankusna, Tapasawa, Tarukka, Ilaluha, Zihhana, Sippiduwa, Washaya and Patalliya".
 Most of these cities are mentioned in another order in the same text: "Kastama, Taggasta, Serissa, Tastaressa, Takkupsa, Kammama, Zalpuwa and Nerik".
 Suppiluliuma, Mursili II and Hattusili III have conducted military campaigns at Kastama.
 The deified mount Zaliyanu has dominated this region.
-Himuwa was a near city.
+Himuwa was a nearby town.

 Traces of occupation from the early second millennium BC have been found in Kastamonu.
-The castle ("Kalesi in Turkish) is probably the causing the Hittite name of this city:
+The castle ("Kalesi in Turkish") is probably at the origin of the Hittite name of this town:

 Kastama is the Hittite name of the present city of Kastamonu: 3/5